 During this coronavirus lockdown, why not listen to some sounds of nature?
 Here are some examples.
 The calming sounds of a river flowing over rocks, or the buzzing bees in a country garden.
 Or maybe it’s the ocean waves on a pebble beach that will restore your peace of mind.

 During this current coronavirus lockdown, many us are simply unable to go for a walk, apart from locally.
 So listening to the sounds of nature can transport us “out of ourselves.”
 How about these coyotes?
 Or these wolves?
 Or the underwater singing of humpback whales?

 Enjoy the sounds of nature!

 How are you going to listen to the sounds of nature today or this coming week?
 You might find that they help to disperse stress or anxiety caused by the coronavirus crisis.

 Standing on your apartment balcony listening to a robin in the nearby tree?
 Sitting in your garden as a bee buzzes among the early spring flowers?
 Walking in the local fields while a skylark serenades you from above?
 Some of you might be lucky to live close to a river or the beach so can enjoy the sounds of water and waves.

 If none of these are applicable to you, then maybe the audio clips in this post will be helpful.
 Just grab your headphones.
-Let the sounds of nature wash over you.
+Listen to the sounds of nature and let them wash over you.
 Who knows how better you might feel?

-Simply add your email below and you will get Discovering Belgium posts straight into your inbox.
+Simply add your email below and you will get new blog posts straight into your inbox.